-Undergraduate teaching is one of the primary responsibilities of the Mathematics Department; graduate students play an important role in this function.
+Undergraduate teaching is one of the primary responsibilities of the Mathematics Department and graduate students play an important role in this function.
 As a part of their training, and as a necessary condition for most forms of financial aid, all teaching assistants are involved with departmental teaching activities each quarter they are in residence.
-Most often they assist faculty members by conducting the recitation sections of calculus and other undergraduate courses; they may on occasion be asked to grade for graduate courses.
+Most often they assist faculty members by conducting the recitation sections of calculus and other undergraduate courses.
+They may on occasion be asked to grade for graduate courses.

-- Teaching assistants should have at least three formal, announced office hours each week during which students may meet with them.
+Teaching assistants should have at least three formal, announced office hours each week during which students may meet with them.
 These office hours serve for all of the classes for which the graduate student is a TA.
-Teaching assistants should choose times when students are likely to be able to come (so 9am is bad, as are the popular lecture hours like MWF 11), so as to avoid multiple requests for appointments at other times.
+Teaching assistants should choose times when students are likely to be able to come, so as to avoid multiple requests for appointments at other times.
 Holding some office hours in the early evening is another possibility.
-One good strategy is to have office hours straddle two class time-slots, for example 1:30-2:30 pm; this will make them available to more students.
-Finally, TA's for courses with graded homeworks should schedule office hours for the day before the homework is due, not the day after.
-Check with your professor to see what his/her preference is, as well.
+One good strategy is to have office hours straddle two class time-slots, for example 1:30-2:30p, to make them available to more students.
+TAs for courses with graded homework should schedule office hours for the day before the homework is due, not the day after.
+Check with your professor to see what his/her preference is.

-- The department and the graduate school organize several different training sessions for its new teaching assistants; all new teaching assistants are expected to attend.
-For second year graduate students, there is a required teaching seminar during the fall quarter (see below).
+The department and the graduate school organize several different training sessions for its new teaching assistants and all new teaching assistants are expected to attend.
+For second year graduate students, there is a required teaching seminar during the fall quarter.